VoltaMission home › VoltaMission vs a distributor

 VoltaMission vs a distributor

-A distributor stocks and resells catalog parts from the lines it carries, optimized for availability and volume.
-VoltaMission finds and qualifies suppliers for the parts distributors won't carry — non-catalog, allocation-gated, small-volume, or R&D — on engineering merit.
+A distributor stocks and resells catalog cells from the lines it carries, optimized for availability and volume.
+VoltaMission finds and qualifies suppliers for the battery cells and custom BMS distributors won't carry — non-catalog, allocation-gated, small-volume, or R&D — on engineering merit.
 They solve different problems.

 What a distributor does

-A distributor holds inventory from manufacturer lines it represents and resells those catalog parts, competing on availability, price, and lead time.
-For stocked, standard components at reasonable volume, a distributor is the right and most efficient channel.
-Distributors typically will not handle non-catalog parts, very low volumes, or suppliers outside the lines they carry.
+A distributor holds inventory from manufacturer lines it represents and resells those catalog cells, competing on availability, price, and lead time.
+For stocked, standard 18650 or similar cells at reasonable volume, a distributor is the right and most efficient channel.
+Distributors typically will not handle non-catalog cells, custom BMS, very low volumes, or suppliers outside the lines they carry.

 What VoltaMission does differently

-VoltaMission does not stock or resell parts.
-It locates suppliers for components distributors don't carry and qualifies each supplier on technical merit — legitimacy, specification fit, manufacturing capability, samples, and origin compliance — before a de-risked introduction.
-The value is engineering judgment on the supplier, not inventory.
+VoltaMission locates suppliers for cells and custom BMS distributors don't carry and qualifies each supplier on technical merit — legitimacy, cycle life, thermal-runaway margin, protection-circuit accuracy, samples, and origin compliance — before a de-risked introduction.
+The value is engineering judgment on the supplier, priced by quote or service fee depending on the engagement.

 Side by side